chronicler-software/ue5-style-guide/README.md

 Once the assets are ready for use, an artist simply has to move the assets into the project specific folder and fix up redirectors.
 This is essentially 'promoting' the assets from experimental to production.

 <a name="2.4"></a>
-<a name="structure-maps"></a>
+<a name="structure-levels"></a>
-### 2.4 All Map[<sup>*</sup>](#terms-level-map) Files Belong In A Folder Called Maps
+### 2.4 All Level[<sup>*</sup>](#terms-level-map) Files Belong In A Folder Called Levels

 Map files are incredibly special and it is common for every project to have its own map naming system, especially if they work with sub-levels or streaming levels.
-No matter what system of map organization is in place for the specific project, all levels should belong in `/Content/Project/Maps`.
+No matter what system of map organization is in place for the specific project, all levels should belong in `/Content/Project/Levels`.

 Being able to tell someone to open a specific map without having to explain where it is is a great time saver and general 'quality of life' improvement.
-It is common for levels to be within sub-folders of `Maps`, such as `Maps/Campaign1/` or `Maps/Arenas`, but the most important thing here is that they all exist within `/Content/Project/Maps`.
+It is common for levels to be within sub-folders of `Levels`, such as `Levels/Campaign1/` or `Levels/Arenas`, but the most important thing here is that they all exist within `/Content/Project/Levels`.

 This also simplifies the job of cooking for engineers.
 Wrangling levels for a build process can be extremely frustrating if they have to dig through arbitrary folders for them.
-If a team's maps are all in one place, it is much harder to accidentally not cook a map in a build.
+If a team's levels are all in one place, it is much harder to accidentally not cook a map in a build.
 It also simplifies lighting build scripts as well as QA processes.

 <a name="2.5"></a>
 <a name="structure-core"></a>